kliegr/arcBench/README.md

-# marcbench
+# ARC bench
-Benchmark suite for the MARC framework
+Benchmark suite for the QCBA framework

 ##Preparing data
 Prerequisites include Python 2 with sci-kit learn and pandas.